turnerem/spiking_trial/git_notes.md

 }
 ```
 Above example will run spec tests and linting with auto-fixing (where it can) before each commit.

+## Best Commit Practices
+- do you really need me to write these here?

 ## Branches
 - create branch locally: `git checkout -b sausage-dog`